Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Loss of a key employee can financially impact a business.
 Usually, it is difficult to find a suitable replacement.
 Even if you found one relatively quickly, it could take that replacement several months to work at the same level as the deceased employee.
 This could disrupt your business and reduce its profits.

-Proceeds from life insurance can help offset lost passive income due to the death of a key employee and cover the cost of hiring and training a replacement.
+Life insurance proceeds can help offset lost passive income due to the death of a key employee and cover the cost of hiring and training a replacement.

 Steven has a deep background in life insurance.
 At Dundas Life, he's helped 1000s of clients find the right insurance coverage while also training dozens of insurance advisors during his career.
 Previously at Finaeo, Steven oversaw compliance and coaching for over 350 independent insurance brokers.
 Steven is also rated the #1 Insurance Agent in Toronto on Rate-My-Agent.